k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: check alive/dead status of demon boss when trying to teleport
 - Fix: It douses it in a torrent of acid!
+- Fix: livelogging when receiving a spellbook from your deity